MansTomb/UnitySokoban/README.md

  - Fully customizable keybindings(Keyboard)!

 # TODO
- - Because of HDRP Outline dont work, so i need to change it to something new
  - Gamepad Support(need to make image with controls, but gamepad already working).
  - Build at least 5 levels.
  - Level choose screen. :heavy_check_mark: